cryptosubh/blog/_drafts/We-Should-All-Be-More-Suspicious-of-Statistics.md

 * By 2100, the average temperature on Earth will rise 8-9 degrees Farenheit. {https://www3.epa.gov/climatechange/science/future.html}
 Weather is an extremely chaotic system, which means that small changes in initial conditions (i.e., the weather right now) can lead to drastic changes in outcomes (i.e., weather forecasts in the future).
 This is also known as the Butterfly Effect, because of the idea that a butterfly flapping its wings could cause a tornado across the world.
 And this is why, even though multiple companies use supercomputers to measure temperature and air pressure across the surface of the earth, their forecasts for over 10 days out don't even beat historical averages.
 So I'm highly skeptical of anyone who claims to predict weather in 100 years.
 Note that this doesn't mean that I don't believe in the phenomenon of global warming, or the possibility of climate change.
 But I believe more strongly that we don't need to make up fake statistics to support real phenomena!
 * 2% of rape accusations are false. {https://www.bloomberg.com/view/articles/2014-09-19/how-many-rape-reports-are-false}
+This statistic suffers from both numerator and denominator issues - namely,
 * Women earn 77 cents for every dollar that men make.
 This is probably the most legitimate statistic of three, in that the 77% number is supported by several credible studies, so taken at face value this statement is fairly accurate.